 What the church says:

-As the year unfolds, it is common for churches behind in giving to repeatedly remind supporters of the shortfall and ask them to give even more.
+As the year unfolds, it is common for churches behind in giving to repeatedly remind supporters of the shortfall and ask them to provide even more.
 These reminders and appeals too often focus on the importance of funding the budget and keeping the bills paid.
-Similarly, churches often promote giving options, such as electronic recurring giving, as a means to help the church create a stable cash flow to meet budgetary needs.
+Similarly, churches frequently promote giving options, such as electronic recurring giving, as a means to help the church create a stable cash flow to meet budgetary needs.
 This is all about educating donors on what the church wants from them.

 What donors want to hear: